-Integrative Physical Therapy recognizes well being is a skill and we work together to create a self care plan that integrates all aspects of that which makes you human.
+Integrative Physical Therapy recognizes well being is a skill and we work together to create a self care plan that integrates all aspects of that which makes you human who can thrive!

 Well Being is a term that currently does not have scientific consensus, but is generally described as judging life positively and feeling good.

 Neuroplastic change refers to the capacity for our nervous systems to adapt to repeated demands of the body systems.
 In fact,we are entirely bioplastic- everything in us is adaptive.
 We get better at whatever we practice.
 So why not practice creating your well being?
 See graphic below

 Integrative Physical Therapy recognizes that your MOVEMENT MATTERS!

 The red text surrounding the atomic symbol in the graphic is the 2030 Vision statement of the American Physical Therapy Association.
 I choose to be a pioneer of integrative physical therapy practice to embrace what I believe is necessary to realize this vision.